Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/5-25-inch.md

 1. Take a floppy disk carefully.
 2. Cover the right notch on the floppy disk with tape or a label to disable writing on the floppy disk<br>
    ![right notch floppy disk](images/floppy/5-25-floppy-blocker.png)
-3. Insert the floppy into the drive (Read/Write window towards the drive and the side of the label facing upwards)<br>
+3. Insert the floppy into the drive (Read/Write window (see pic below) towards the drive and the side of the label facing upwards)<br>
    ![5.25 inch floppy anatomy](images/floppy/5_25_anatomy.png)
-4. Turn the handle down.
+4. Turn the handle down of the drive.
 When turning the handle down, the drive starts spinning.
 This stops when the handle is fully down.

 ### Step 4: Capture raw content of the floppy disk (optional)